 Review summary: A more affordable, but still fun Tegu magnetic block travel set.
 Perfect for tinkering on-the-go.

-Basics: The brand new Pocket Pouch Prism is the perfect little travel Tegu set for busy kids on the go.
+The brand new Pocket Pouch Prism is the perfect little travel Tegu set for busy kids on the go.
 Made with natural wood and water based non-toxic finishes, these blocks are embedded with tiny, but strong magnets that allow your kids to create wonderful gravity defying structures.
-See the slideshow below for cool design ideas.

 Perks of this Tegu Set:

 This Tegu block set is smaller than other sets, but Cedar still loved it.
 He really liked that the blocks came in a handy travel pouch which as he said, “Means I can take it in the car.”
 Although small, this set allows for an insane amount of creative structures, plus requires critical thinking on your child’s part to make various structures with just 8 blocks.
-Cedar came up with many designs including some that seemed to defy gravity – like the structure shown above.
+Cedar came up with many designs including some that seemed to defy gravity.

 Cedar really liked the geometric shapes of these blocks because they allowed for some really cool designs and reminded him of, “Math shapes.”
 He’s way into math.
 We both liked the jungle colors too.